 Regulatory Scholars Program

 NCSBN is thrilled to announce an exciting new initiative, the Regulatory Scholars Program.
 The purpose of this program is to develop the field of nursing regulation by building regulatory experts and researchers, providing high-level evidence for nursing regulatory and policy decision-making, and encouraging scholarly dialogue and publications.
 This new program began in the spring of 2017.

-The graduate internship will consist of one eight-week, full-time, paid internship that will provide the intern with valuable nursing regulatory experience related to education, practice, licensure, policy and/or discipline depending on both the intern’s primary area of interest and NCSBN’s organizational objectives.
+The Scholar in Residence poisition will consist of one eight-week, full-time, paid experience that will provide the graduate student or faculty member with valuable nursing regulatory experience related to education, practice, licensure, policy and/or discipline depending on both the intern’s primary area of interest and NCSBN’s organizational objectives.

 Interested graduate students or faculty will submit application materials to NCSBN for consideration.
 The position will begin in June 2018 (with flexibility based on the candidate).

 CRE Grant Program for Doctoral Students